ekulikova/ClassImageResizer/README.md

 # ImageResizerClass

+PHP libraries to resize images and bunch of images recursively.

-PHP library to resize images.
+ImageResizer.php is library to resize image in different ways.
+RecursiveImageResizer.php uses the previous library and does the same things recursively.

+##ImageResizer.php##

 Use this sintax for install the library:
 ```